 Choosing to go integrated will give you more flexibility if you’re looking to incorporate lighting or electrical appliances into your unit, like this one on the right.

-But if you opt for a freestanding approach, then you can have the larder painted the same colour as the rest of the kitchen, to match in.
+However, if you opt for a freestanding approach, then you can have the larder painted the same colour as the rest of the kitchen, to match in.

 Inside the Larder